stravalib/stravalib/docs/index.rst

 Usage
 -----

-Detailed usage examplese to get you started
+More detailed documentation to get you started

 .. toctree::
    :maxdepth: 2

    usage/auth
+   usage/overview

+(MORE COMING SOON)

 API Reference
 -------------